Repechage: Full repechage

 In full repechage, a competitor who loses to the pool winner falls into the repechage bracket.
 The theory is that a worthy competitor who is paired with another worthy competitor should not be unduly penalized by luck of the draw, but have an opportunity to fight for at least third place.
 In our example, four competitors from each pool (the loser to the pool winner in the first, second, third and quarter-final rounds) fall into the repechage bracket.
 A larger pool results in a longer wait for first-round losers to determine if they will compete in repechage.

 Quarter-final repechage

 Quarter-final repechage pulls losers from the quarter-final round only.
 The prior rounds are single-elimination.
 Losers in the quarter-final from two pools (e.g., A and B) are entered into one bracket of the repechage first round.
 Quarter-final losers from the other two pools are entered into the other bracket.
 Repechage losers are placed in seventh place.
-Winners of these matches play against semifinal losers of opposite bracket.
+Winners of these matches play against semi-final losers of opposite bracket.
 Losers are placed in fifth place and winners are awarded with bronze medal each.
+The Australian Football League (AFL) has a similar mechanism in the AFL final eight system, whereby the top four teams at the end of the home-and-away season are given a second chance in a qualifying final, with the losers of each qualifying final given a second chance in a semi-final, while winners get a bye and compete in a preliminary final.
+Unlike in other sport variations, the loser from a qualifying final may win the premiership should they win all three finals, including the grand final.